dynamodb-toolbox/dynamodb-toolbox/docs/docs/4-schemas/14-actions/1-parse.md

 # Parser

-Given an input of any type and a mode, validates that **it respects the schema** and apply transformations:
+Given an input of any type and a mode, validates that **it respects the schema** and applies transformations:

 ```ts
 import { Parser } from 'dynamodb-toolbox/schema/actions/parse'